-The forth RESET interregional seminar on Smart textiles and new ways of production will be hosted by STFI Saxon Textile Research Institute in Chemnitz (DE) on 20th of June 2017.
+The forth RESET interregional seminar on Smart textiles and new ways of production was hosted by STFI Saxon Textile Research Institute in Chemnitz (DE) on 20th of June 2017.

 Smart or intelligent textiles are considered as a new generation of textile products actively providing support in fields like safety or health.
 They are high-tech and highly specialised products with a high added value.
 One of the main reasons for the fast growing development of smart textiles